gini/gini-capture-sdk-android/componentapiexample/README.md

 Review Screen
 --------------

-The `BaseReviewScreenHandler` contains the main logic.
-The `compat` and `standard` sub-packages provide the implementations for the Support
-Library components and standard components, respectively.
-They contain an Activity and a concrete handler.

 You should create a `GiniCapture` instance first.
 If you have done that, then analysis is executed internally by the networking service implementation you have configured.
 When the user clicks the next button then `ReviewFragmentListener#onProceedToAnalysisScreen()` is called.